KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/stun.md

 * Single damage: A lightning strike immediately deals damage to its target.

 * No projectile: Lightning strikes instantly and does not miss.
+  * If this tower does the killing blow, a trap will be spawned which will strike the next enemy for a second time, potentially stunning the target.

 * AI: Targets slowed and burning enemies first.